Home > Developing Well > Children and young people's wellbeing > Child Poverty

 Introduction

-Ten years after the original review the Institute of Health Equity's 'Health Equity in England: The Marmot Review 10 Years On'3 reported that since 2010 rates of child poverty in the UK have increased and are now back to pre-2010 levels, with over four million children estimated to be growing up in poverty after taking into account housing costs.
-Based on 2017/18 figures, 22% of children were living in poverty before housing costs in England, increasing to 30% after housing costs.
-Pre COVID-19 projections suggested that this may rise to 37% by 2023/24, equivalent to 5.2 million children4, with more recent projections suggesting increases in both absolute and relative child poverty by 2026/275.
+Ten years after the original review the follow-up report 'Health Equity in England: The Marmot Review 10 Years On' identified that since 2010 rates of child poverty in the UK have increased and are now back to pre-2010 levels, with over four million children estimated to be growing up in poverty after taking into account housing costs.3

-Both reports emphasised that early intervention is likely to have more success (and be more cost-effective in the longer term) than interventions applied later in life to address the resultant problems.
+Both Marmot reports and the Living Standards Outlook emphasised that early intervention and policy change is likely to have more success (and be more cost-effective in the longer term) than interventions applied later in life to address the resultant problems.

-Following the original Marmot review, the government introduced The Child Poverty Act 20106 which set income-based UK-wide targets to be met by 2020.
-The legislation and associated guidance required councils to develop Child Poverty Strategies with the aim of reducing and mitigating the effects of child poverty.
-In 2016 the Welfare Reform and Work Act superseded the Child Poverty Act and repealed these targets, removing many of the statutory responsibilities of local authorities to directly assess need and report on the prevalence of child poverty in their areas7.
+Following the original Marmot review, the then-government introduced The Child Poverty Act 2010 which set income-based UK-wide targets to be met by 2020.6 The legislation and associated guidance required councils to develop child poverty strategies with the aim of reducing and mitigating the effects of child poverty.
+In 2016 the Welfare Reform and Work Act superseded the Child Poverty Act and repealed these targets, removing many of the statutory responsibilities of local authorities to directly assess need and report on the prevalence of child poverty in their areas.7

-In 2021 the Children's Commissioner for England called for a renewed focus on tackling child poverty, particularly in light of the impact of COVID-19 on employment and family incomes, and the UK Government's desire to 'build back better'.
-During the COVID-19 period poverty has, at least for some, translated into food insecurity and hunger, with households with children more likely to experience food insecurity during the first lockdown.
-At the end of April 2020, 249,000 children were in families that had accessed foodbanks8.
+In 2021 the Children's Commissioner for England called for a renewed focus on tackling child poverty, particularly in light of the impact of COVID-19 on employment and family incomes, and the government's desire to 'build back better'.
+During the COVID-19 period, poverty has, at least for some, translated into food insecurity and hunger, with households with children more likely to experience food insecurity during the first lockdown.8

 The impacts of child poverty